VETO

 How Can We Balance the Veto to Maximize the Common Good?

 At its core, the common good depends on decisions being both fair and legitimate.
-While traditional vetoes occasionally shield minority voices or halt hasty decisions, their lack of public consent leaves them susceptible to criticism.
+Traditional vetoes can sometimes protect minority voices or prevent hasty decisions, but they remain vulnerable to criticism because they are detached from public consent.
 The ballot veto is different: it is designed to uphold electoral fairness by ensuring that no government can take office without a genuine mandate from the people.

-Building accountability: When voters have the ability to withhold consent, political parties are compelled to modify their platforms to prioritise public interest politics over narrow interests.
+• Builds accountability: When voters can withhold consent, political parties must adapt their platforms to serve public interest politics rather than narrow interests.

-For these reasons, placing ‘Veto’ on the ballot is not just a nice-to-have addition for voters; it is a democratic prerequisite and essential for good governance.
-It is a safeguard that makes democracy stronger, fairer, and better able to serve the common good.
+For these reasons, placing ‘None of the Above’ on the ballot is more than an option; it is a safeguard that makes democracy stronger, fairer, and better able to serve the common good.

 Conclusion